vordimous/scmusictheropy/content/docs/community/constitution.md

 **Section 2.** ​The Board of Directors shall speak on behalf of and represent the membership in matters pertaining to the profession and objectives as stated by this Constitution.

-\**Section 3.**​ The Board of Directors shall have the power to transact the general business of MTASC, shall be responsible for the control of its funds, and shall be empowered to appoint assistants to any officer of MTASC and approve committees appointed by the President.
+**Section 3.** ​The Board of Directors shall have the power to transact the general business of MTASC, shall be responsible for the control of its funds, and shall be empowered to appoint assistants to any officer of MTASC and approve committees appointed by the President.

-**Section 4.​** Any vacancy existing on the Board of Directors at the time of the fall meeting shall be filled by the election of the voting members present.
+**Section 4.** Any vacancy existing on the Board of Directors at the time of the fall meeting shall be filled by the election of the voting members present.
 Any vacancy occurring at another time of year may be filled by Presidential appointment with Board of Directors approval to complete the prescribed term of service.

 ## ARTICLE VI-COMMITTEES